Neural Clustering Processes: Details of spike sorting using NCP

+\textbf{Data preprocessing.} Training and test data come from the retinal recordings in \cite{Chichilnisky2002} using a 512-channel 2D hexagonal MEA with 20 kHz sampling rate.
+After spike detection \citep{lee2017yass}, each multi-channel spike waveform was assigned to the channel where the waveform has the maximum peak-to-peak (PTP) amplitude (i.e. the center channel, ch0).
+This partitioned the recording data by channel such that each center-channel-based partition only contains multi-channel spike waveforms centered at that channel.
+Each spike waveform is represented as a 7 $\times$ 32 array containing the 32 time steps surrounding the peak from the center channel and the same time window from the 6 immediate neighbor channels (Figure \ref{fig:spike_sorting}).
+These $7 \times 32$ arrays are the spikes on which clustering was performed.

+\textbf{Neural architecture for NCP spike sorting.} The overall architecture is the same as the one described in Section 3 and Figure \ref{fig:diagram_ncp}.
+To extract useful features from the spatial-temporal patterns of spike waveforms, we use a 1D ConvNet as the $h$ and $u$ encoder functions.
+The convolution is applied along the time axis, with each electrode channel treated as a feature dimension.
+The ConvNet uses a ResNet architecture \citep{He2016DeepResidual} with 4 residual blocks, each having 32, 64, 128, 256 feature maps (kernel size = 3, stride = [1, 2, 2, 2]).
+The last block is followed by an averaged pooling layer and a final linear layer.
+The outputs of the ResNet encoder are the $h_i$ and $u_i$ vectors of NCP, i.e. $h_i = \textrm{ResNetEncoder}(x_i)$.
+We used $d_h=d_u=256$.
+The other two functions, $g$ and $f$, are identical to those in the 2D Gaussian example.

-To train NCP for neural spike clustering, we produced synthetic training datasets using a generative model of noisy spike waveforms.
-The generative model aims to mimic the distribution of real spikes and is based on the following mixture of finite mixtures (MFM) \cite{miller2018mixture} generative process:
+\textbf{Training NCP using synthetic data.} To train NCP for spike clustering, we created synthetic labeled training data using a MFM generative model \citep{miller2018mixture} of noisy spike waveforms that mimic the distribution of real spikes: